 To take full advantage of the space, the water toys-such as the jet skis and hammocks-are stored within the amas.
-One of the Dragon´s most interesting features is that to be able to dock in marinas that otherwise would be off limits for a vessel of this size, the amas are designed to fold alongside the main hull when docked, thus reducing the beam from 98 to 82 feet.
+One of the Dragon’s most interesting features is that to be able to dock in marinas that would otherwise be off-limits for a vessel of this size, the amas are designed to fold alongside the main hull when docked, thus reducing the beam from 98 to 82 feet.